 Hollis Reservoir is located in Valencia - East Trinidad - nestled among the foothills of the northern range appearing as a sea among the hills.
 First commissioned in 1936, Hollis is the oldest of its kind in Trinidad and Tobago.
 It was built under the authorisation of Sir Claude Hollis, a past Governor of Trinidad and Tobago, from whom it got its name.
+The reservoir was constructed by damming the Quare River, which enters the reservoir in a majestic split series of waterfalls that constantly replenish the lake from which an unfailing supply is drawn.

 The journey to the reservoir leads through the quiet pasture lands of Wallerfield and Aripo, past the crossroad at Valencia.
 The final passage takes you through the hills, along a winding roadway fringed with ferns, trees and the whisper of water from the river that flows out of sight.
 As one passes the water treatment plant located at Hollis Reservoir, there still isn’t any sign of water.
 However, as the final hill is ascended, the absolutely gorgeous expanse of water, edged with towering firs is made visible.